-Today is a warm, sunny, blossoming day.
+Today is a warm, blossoming day.
 The first day of spring, in fact.
 I am lounging outdoors on my friend’s porch in Sabin.
-My ankle is a bit sprained which I could be depressed about, but this porch—surrounded by neighborhood trees and blue skies—is so decadent I don’t miss the hike I would normally be on.
+My ankle is a bit sprained but this porch—surrounded by neighborhood trees and blue skies—is so decadent I don’t feel bad about it.

 The wind rushes through the tall fir with the spray of ocean sounds then rattles the branches of the blossoming deciduous trees on the other side of the block, then rushes through the fir again.

 Dead leaves scitter across the driveway.
 Crows pass over now and again calling to each other.
-The traffic, the chirp of sparrows and goldfinches, clatter of a cyclist, a man shushing a baby, pushing the stroller down the sidewalk.
+The traffic, the chirp of sparrows and goldfinches, clatter of a cyclist, a man shushing a baby while pushing a stroller down the sidewalk.

 A soda can cracks open in the house.
-Don comes out to check on me.
-I show him my sketches with unhinged enthusiasm.
+My friend comes out to check on me.
+I show him my sketches.
 He talks about mini computers, knobs, switches and 3D printed brackets for LED lights.
 I absorb every twelfth word and feel bad for my poor friendship skills.

-Meanwhile finches sing in the treetops while people rearrange things loudly in their backyards.
-Kids holler at a nearby park occasionally invoking the sound of a violent death.
+Meanwhile finches sing in the treetops while people rearrange things in their backyards and kids holler at a nearby park invoking the sound of violent death.

-Car doors slam.
+Car doors.
 Shadows flit back and forth across the porch, the old green couch, my lap.
 A bird shaped shadow sails across the light.
-I look up to see two sparrows hopping about in last year’s wisteria plucking bits of twigs then flying off.
+I look up to see two sparrows hopping about in last year’s wisteria plucking bits of twigs before flying off.

-A breeze cools my face.
-A leaf skitters down the sidewalk.
-An insect passes.
-I look up and see their light bodies hovering here and there in the open air of the porch.
+A breeze cools my face and carries a dry leaf down the sidewalk.
+An insect passes; I look up and see their light bodies hovering here and there in the open air.
 Crows again.
-The screen door creaks on its own.
+The screen door creaks on its own volition.
 Wind chimes tinker.
-A car whooshes by.
+A car.

-A little hair blows in front of my own face and I remember myself separate from the warmth, from the peaceful goings-on of eternity as it tends to its everyday chores here on the block.
-Each time I slip into the richness of the world like this I see clearly that I have been doing everything wrong; thinking myself into a person, into a purpose, a quest to find beauty even though it is exactly where I left it.
+A little hair blows in front of my face and I remember myself separate from the warmth, the peaceful goings-on of eternity as it tends to its everyday chores on the block.
+Its clear I have been doing everything wrong; thinking myself into a person, into a purpose, a quest to find beauty even though it is exactly where I left it.

-When I arrive at Marshall park three varied thrushes scatter from around the trailhead into the trees.
+When I arrive at Marshall park three varied thrushes scatter from the trail-head into the trees.
 I walk down to the bridge, over the creek, past the playground and up the trail—hopefully on my way to Tryon Creek State Park.
-Last time I got lost and wandered entirely too far on a deer trail with the absurd notion that this trail, despite being on a map of suggested walking routes put out by the city of Portland, is simply not well used.
+Last time I got lost and wandered entirely too far on a deer trail with the absurd notion that this trail on a map of walking routes put out by the city, is simply not well used.

-As I descend toward the creek again I see a trail on the other side I hadn’t noticed last time.
-I realize that this was the spot where the trail became thin and unreliable last time so I assume not crossing had been my wrong turn.
-This time I walk on the wide log over the creek and follow the trail along the water and up the bank to the intersection of Arnold and Boones Ferry.
+As I descend toward the creek I see a trail on the other side I hadn’t noticed before.
+I realize that this was the spot where the path became thin and unreliable so I cross the wide log over the creek and follow this new trail along the water and up the bank to the intersection at Boones Ferry.

-A couple blocks away I find the North Creek Trailhead.
-I am elated to have finally made it here after one failed attempt!
-I haven’t been on this side of the park much.
+A couple blocks away I find the trail-head into Tryon.
 The woods feel open where the creek winds through a wide marshy area, especially without the leaves of the deciduous trees filling in the space.

-I walk through the park on my favorite trails admiring the maple blossoms and budding leaves.
-I love the way the new buds spring up right next to the remnants of fall, old seedpods still hanging on the branches, leaves stuck in the cruxes.
-It’s been such a cold winter, I am especially eager for spring.
+I walk through the park admiring the maple blossoms and budding leaves springing up right next to the remnants of fall: old seedpods still hanging on the branches, leaves stuck in the cruxes.

-What a dilemma!
-I just discovered this enchanting trail but feel morally obligated to take a boring street route next time.
-If the bank weren’t in such bad shape I wouldn’t mind taking the unmapped trail but it’s not good for the creek and all the life it supports having the bank wash down.
+I’m a little sad to have just discovered this enchanting path only to realize I should take a boring street route next time since it’s not good for the creek and all the life it supports to have the bank wash down.

 I walk the rest of the way home and eat my sandwich finally.
 It tastes all the better for having been missed.

 Ivy Hill was the first place I fell in love with when I moved back to Corvallis.
 A wide trail loops around the hill on one side ascending to it’s peak where one can stand in the bare meadows and look down on the charming city of Corvallis shrouded in its many trees.
-The unruly branches of white oaks and open meadows there have the most dramatic relationship with the changing weather.
-Fog writes intrigue with the silhouettes of twisted trees.
-Clouds lay heavy in their grey mist passing over the ocher grass.
-The blue sky shapes itself into jagged panes between each trailing branch.
-It’s impossible not to fall in love with Corvallis in the spring especially at the top of Ivy Hill.
+In Autumn fog writes intrigue with the silhouettes of twisted trees.
+In winter clouds lay heavy in their grey mist passing over the ocher grass.
+In summer the blue sky shapes itself into jagged panes between each unruly branch.

 I arrived in Spring and felt as though my heart was the exact shape of the sky above the contours of North Corvallis.
-I felt such peace being snugly back in its familiar hills, creeks, and the forested slough slipping into the Willamette.
+I felt so snug back in its familiar hills, creeks, and the forested slough slipping into the Willamette.

-Today I am here on a visit from Portland where I have spent most of my adult live.
+Today I am here on a visit after moving away.
 I head up the trail and miss the deep fir-filled woods that used to flank the sides of the hill before the oak release.
-The startling beauty of oaks against the skyline should salve my grief but I do not feel quite at home in the restored oak savanna.
+The startling beauty of oaks against the skyline should salve the loss but I do not feel quite at home in the restored oak savanna.

 Without ambition or binoculars I spot and hear several acorn woodpeckers, one of the declining species the oak release aimed to make habitat for.
 Even the oaks themselves were not doing well with so many evergreens crowding them.
 I didn’t used to see acorn woodpeckers this far east so I imagine this project has been successful.

 I walk up the hill looking for the distinct white spots on the wings of the acorn woodpecker as they fly from tree to tree.
 I stop to admire a group of juncos crossing the trail together.
-A little grey bird I don’t recognize flits about in the branches alongside the trail with a patch of yellow on its sides.
-My best guess is that it’s an immature or female yellow-rumped warbler which the internet agrees with later at home.
+A little grey bird flits about in the branches alongside the trail with a patch of yellow on its sides, probably an immature or female yellow-rumped warbler.

-At the top of the hill I spot a couple white-breasted nuthatches high in an oak, the first time I’ve identified them solo.
+At the top of the hill I spot a couple white-breasted nuthatches high in an oak.
 A western bluebird flies by and I look out across the valley wondering if it will spark the same sense of home, the same sense of paradise and good fortune it did when I moved here.
-It doesn’t.
-Which is a relief because I am really enjoying my life in Portland even with its challenges.

-I walk back down the hill considering the intelligence of the heart to make itself at home in whatever place it needs to be.
 It was so peaceful to be in Corvallis the first two years, staying with my folks on 11 acres along the slough, working two days a week at a cafe, riding my bike here and there in no particular hurry, painting in the woods.
 When I got a full-time job the small town charm instantly evaporated.
 Then they cut down the firs in Chip Ross Park, gathered the debris in piles all across Ivy Hill and burned it.
-I regretted the smoldering piles but knew it was right for them to do.
+I regretted the smoldering coals but knew it was right for them to do.
 I also knew it was right for me to be here with my dad at the end of his life.
 That the snugness of my heart had more to do with him than the hills.
-That I might end up back in Portland as if one of a species crowding out the devoted Corvallians.
+That I might end up back in Portland as if one of a species crowding out the real Corvallians.